Onelinerhub/onelinerhub/python/python-how-to-split-string-by-space.md

 list = str.split(' ')
 ```

-- `a,b,c,d` - sample string to split
+- `a b c d` - sample string to split
 - `str.split(` - will split string by specified character
 - `' '` - split string by space